kosdev-code/kos-buildpublish/documentation/developer-use-case.md

 # Local Development Machine Use Case

 This document describes how to use the build/publish tooling on your local machine.
-For building artifacts in a production environment, we recommend the automation use case.
-However, this mode is useful when building locally or when additional debug is needed.
+This is useful for setting up the build/publish tooling for the first time for your repository, and also allows for additional debug.

-WORK-IN-PROGRESS
+We offer 2 local development paths - In the "developer" use case, your working directory will be mounted into the docker container.
+In the "automation" use case, your working directory is copied into the docker container and any changes made in the docker image are not persisted on your system.
+The "automation" use case assumes that you are building and publishing from the docker container and that there is no need to keep files around after publishing.

 # Requirements